poissonconsulting/nlist/README.md

 #> [2,]  2.5  5.5  8.5
 #> [3,]  3.5  6.5  9.5
 #>
-#> an nlists object of 4 nlist objects each with 2 natomic elements
+#> an nlists object of 4 nlist objects each with 2 numeric elements
 ```

 ### Coercion